ssenmosip/mosip-temp-documentation/Getting-Started.md

         Password=<Your Github Password>
         ID=Some Unique Identifier to refer to this credentials (to autogenerate this, leave this blank) Description=<It is optional>
     VI.
-Now since our Jenkinsfile usage this github credentials, update the credentials id in Jenkinsfile.
-(To know more about look at this [section]())
+Now since our Jenkinsfile usage this github credentials, update the credentials id in the Jenkinsfile.

 ### C. Create Pipelines
 Next step after Jenkins installation is to configure/create Jenkins Jobs.
 These Jenkins Jobs are written as Jenkins Pipelines and respective Jenkinsfile in [URL](https://github.com/mosip/mosip-infra/tree/master/deployment/cloud/jenkinsfile).
 MOSIP currently has 5 Jenkins jobs that take care of CI/CD process for Development Environment.
 They are -